 What service amenities are available in the room?
 Safe, Full-Length Mirror, Blow Dryer, Nespresso Machine, Iron and Full-Size Ironing Board

 Do you have smoking rooms?
-The entire Hotel G property is a non-smoking establishment!
-A $500 penalty will apply for any kind of smoking including vapor pens.
+No. The entire Hotel G property is 100% Non-Smoking!
+A $500 penalty fee will be charged for violations of smoking or vaping any product.